srishkalra/mywebproject/README.md

        `#git clone https://github.com/srishkalra/mywebproject.git`

        Go to your clone repository/directory

       `#cd /mywebproject`

        View files

        `#ls`

-Modify your code changes to the existing file
+       M odify your code changes to the existing file

        `#vi Dockerfile`

        Use git add . in your bash to add all the files to the given directory - This command will add your modified files for staging

      `#git add .`
       Use git status in your bash to view all the files which are going to be staged to the first commit

      `#git status`
       You can create a commit message by git commit -m 'your message', which adds the change to your local repository

      `#git commit -m "New commit messsage" Dockerfile`

       Connect to your remote GITHUB repository and be ready to push your changes - Only use if you have not executed the git clone command in the first step

      `#git remote add origin https://github.com/srishkalra/mywebproject.git`

-Provide your GITHUB login details for pushing local changes/contents to your GitHub Repository `#git push -u origin master`
+     Provide your GITHUB login details for pushing local changes/contents to your GitHub Repository

+     `#git push -u origin master`

       ##### Risk/Decisions:
       Git url need to be updated in Docker file to user git URL if path of "myapp.py"(Flask APP file).